 Vermont Vernal Pool Atlas

 The Vermont Vernal Pool Atlas is an online, interactive database that compiles and archives data for the Vernal Pool Mapping Project and the Vernal Pool Monitoring Project.
 Browse the Atlas or join and submit information about vernal pools you visit.

 Have you ever wondered what birds are nesting on your property?
-Maybe you want to monitor how their populations are doing on your working lands?
-Perhaps you are an experienced birder looking for new places to explore and put your skills to use for others?
-Welcome to Birder Broker, a new way to connect birders with landowners for better bird conservation.
+Maybe you want to monitor how their populations are doing?
+Perhaps you are an experienced birder looking for new places to explore and put your skills to use?
+Welcome to Birder Broker, connecting birders with landowners for better bird conservation.

 Vermont Bumble Bee Atlas